History of CENA Trauma Nursing Program (TNP)

 In 2005, after successful implementation in Victoria, there was a decision to extend the program outside of Victoria.
 From 2007, this program became more widely available across Australasia.

 By mutual agreement between ACCCN and CENA, as from the 1st April 2010, the Trauma Nursing Program will be managed by CENA under the name ‘CENA Trauma Nursing Program (CENA TNP)’.
-The CENA TNP currently offers one module: Emergency (initial resuscitation) Nursing.
+The CENA TNP currently offers two modules: The Emergency (initial resuscitation) Nursing Module and The WARD Nursing Module.